gabors-data-analysis/gabors-data-analysis.github.io/_pages/overleaf-users.md

 **Data Analysis for Business, Economics, and Policy** by Gábor Békés (Central European University, Austria and CEPR, UK) and Gábor Kézdi (ISR, University of Michigan, USA), Cambridge University Press, 744 pages, May, 2021.

+*Have a look and if you agree, just email me, including a link to your course or a link/copy of your syllabus, and I grant you access.*

 ## The slideshow
 An [Overleaf](https://www.overleaf.com/) folder contains the slides for the Békés-Kézdi Data Analysis textbook.